Embedding Eximee Forms as a web component

 ## Usage examples

-The platform deployed in test environments hosts a sample HTML embedding a form using the web component:
+The platform deployed in test environments hosts an example HTML page embedding a form using the web component:

 * directly in the page DOM,

-Knowing the Eximee platform address, both examples can be viewed at https\://\[environment-address]/webcomponent/\[deployment-skin]-webcomponent.html
+Knowing the Eximee platform address, both examples can be viewed at https\://\[environment-address]/webcomponent/\[deployment-theme]-webcomponent.html

 HTML example: